fniessink/toisto/README.md

 progress_update = 20  # While practicing, give a progress update every 20 quizzes.
 ```

-#### How to configure a different mp3 player
+### How to configure a different mp3 player

+On Windows, Linux, and MacOS, Toisto uses Google Translate's text-to-speech API to convert text to speech and then plays the resulting mp3 file using an mp3 player.
+On iOS, Toisto uses the `say` command to convert text to speech and an mp3 player is not used.

-By default, Toisto uses `afplay` on MacOS, `mpg123` on Linux, and a builtin library (Pygame) on Windows to play mp3 files.
+By default, Toisto uses `afplay` on MacOS, `mpg123` on Linux, and a builtin library (Pygame) on Windows to play the mp3 files.

 You can configure Toisto to use a different mp3 player.
 Create a file `.toisto.cfg` in your home directory if it doesn't exist, add the `commands` section if it doesn't exist, and add the mp3 player:

 ```ini
 [commands]